TimCares/MasterThesis/docs/thesis/theoretical_foundation/contrastive_learning_and_retrieval.typ

 - result will be better with more negative examples, as task more challenging
 - more negative samples can be achieved by using larger batch sizes, but this usually require, depending on the model architecture, higher VRAM GPUs or even multiple GPUs
   - costly

+#figure(
+  image("../figures/itc.png"),
+  caption: [Contrastive Learning is performed using Matrix-Multiplication of normalized representations (1).
+The diagonal of the resulting matrix contains the cosine similarity between positive samples.
+After the softmax operation (2) we have a probabilty distribution for each image over all captions, and vice versa.
+The cross-entropy loss is then used to calculate the loss for the image scores and caption scores, respectively.
+The final loss is the mean of both losses.
+Image-Text pairs in the figure have been taken from the COCO train set @coco.], ) <contrastive_learning>

 === Retrieval